-James M. Kilts is a renowned leader in the consumer industry, with more than 40 years of experience leading a range of companies and iconic brands.
-Kilts is the founding partner of Centerview Capital Consumer, founded in 2006.
-He is the chairman of the board of directors of The Simply Good Foods Company and is a member of the board of directors of Pfizer Inc., where he has served since 2007, and Unifi Inc., where he has served since 2016.
+James M. Kilts is a renowned leader in the consumer goods industry, with more than 40 years of experience leading a range of companies and iconic brands.
+He is a founding partner of Centerview Capital Consumer, a strategic investment firm that has held an ownership interest in Advantage Solutions since 2014.

 Cameron Breitner is a director of Topco and managing partner with CVC Capital Partners, where he heads CVC’s San Francisco office and oversees CVC’s private equity activities on the West Coast.
 Prior to joining CVC in 2007, Breitner was a managing partner at Centre Partners.
 Earlier he worked in mergers and acquisitions at Bowles Hollowell Conner & Co.